Why Adults Often Go Undiagnosed

 Self-Assessment Tools for Adults

 Several validated self-assessment tools are commonly used as starting points for adults exploring whether they might be autistic.
-These are not diagnostic instruments, but they can be useful for identifying whether a formal assessment is warranted:
+These are not diagnostic instruments, but they can identify whether a formal assessment is warranted.

-RAADS-R (Ritvo Autism Asperger Diagnostic Scale — Revised): An 80-item questionnaire originally developed for use with adults suspected of having autism who had not received a childhood diagnosis.
-It covers social relatedness, language, sensory-motor skills, and circumscribed interests.
+An 80-item questionnaire developed for adults suspected of having autism who had not received a childhood diagnosis.
+Covers social relatedness, language, sensory-motor skills, and circumscribed interests.

 How to Get Diagnosed in Canada

-An official diagnosis as an adult unlocks access to workplace accommodations under the Ontario Human Rights Code, potential eligibility for the Disability Tax Credit, and access to community autism support programs.
-For those with children who are also autistic, an adult diagnosis may inform how you advocate for your child's support needs as well.
+An official diagnosis unlocks workplace accommodations under the Ontario Human Rights Code, potential eligibility for the Disability Tax Credit, and access to community autism support programs.

 Common signs of autism in adults include difficulty with social cues and unwritten rules, finding social interactions exhausting, preference for direct communication, sensory sensitivities (to sound, light, texture), strong attachment to routines, intense and focused interests, and challenges with executive function.
 Many autistic adults also experience anxiety and depression.